Marijuana and the Workplace: 7 Things for Illinois Employers to Know

 6. You may need to reevaluate your drug testing policies

-One of the most significant impacts of the new law will be on drug testing for cannabis.
-While there are some exceptions for testing required by the U.S. Department of Transportation or under a state or federal contract, most of the current forms of testing for marijunana will not be permitted under the new law unless an employer has evidence to suggest that an employee was impaired at work.
+One of the most significant impacts of the new law is on drug testing for cannabis.
+While there are some exceptions for testing required by the U.S. Department of Transportation or under a state or federal contract, most of the current forms of testing for marijuana will not be permitted under the new law unless an employer has evidence to suggest that an employee was impaired at work.

 7. Federal law still classifies marijuana as a controlled substance

-With all of this in mind, it makes sense to start planning for the 2020 implementation, especially if you currently have a drug screening program, prohibit the use of illegal controlled substances outside of work, or require staff members be on call.
+With all of this in mind, you need to make sure your policies are up to speed, especially if you have a drug screening program, prohibit the use of illegal controlled substances outside of work, or require staff members be on call.
 Our attorneys can help you draft new workforce policies in accordance with the new law, just reach out to us for a free 15-minute consultation.